 What is AI?
 The Basics Explained

 AI is becoming an essential part of our daily lives, helping businesses, schools, and even governments make better decisions.
-But what exactly is AI, and how does it work?
+But what exactly is AI, and how does it compare to AI vs Human intelligence?
+Centric is also integrating AI into its operations to improve services.

 From recommending movies on Netflix to helping doctors diagnose diseases, AI is everywhere.
 In this article, we’ll break down the basics of artificial intelligence, the different types of AI, and how it’s used in business, marketing, and technology today.